 Bachelor of arts from the University of North Dakota with a choral emphasis

 Degree from the University of North Dakota in Music Education with an emphasis on Choral.
 Married to the wonderful Mrs. Luskey who teaches 4th grade.
-We share a little girl named Jocelyn who is in 3rd grade.
+We share a little girl named Jocelyn who is in 4th grade.
 We have a Staffordshire pitbull named Satchmo after Louis Armstrong who makes me smile almost every day.
 Our new addition is named Noelle who was born this summer.

 What is my child learning in quarter 1?